open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 - `BaseSegDataset` replaces member variable `img_infos` and `split` to `data_list` and `ann_file`, respectively.
 - `BaseSegDataset` integrates `CLASSES` and `PALETTE` into two fields of `METAINFO` dict.

-## Design your own dataset
+# Design your own dataset

+All provided datasets class such as `CityscapesDataset` and `ADE20KDataset` are inherited from `BaseSegDataset` in the 1.x version of MMSegmentation.
+Some common methods are defined in `BaseSegDataset`, such as loading data information including meta information like categories and palette of dataset, and data information like path of image and ground truth, and modifying labels of dataset.

+If you want to design your own dataset class, you can follow our provided dataset class and add your customization methods.
-You may refer to [tutorial in MMEngine](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/basedataset.md).
+More information about dataset class may refer to [tutorial in MMEngine](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/basedataset.md).